'The Thing I Dread The Most Is Not Knowing': Western Wildfires Rage Amid Race To Flee

 "The fire exploded to six times its previous size between Tuesday and Wednesday thanks to gusting winds," Capital Public Radio reported.
 "Authorities say the fire is advancing more slowly Friday after the winds eased and smoke from the blaze shaded the area and lowered the temperature, allowing firefighters to make progress."
 The North Complex, which includes the Bear Fire, is 23% contained as of Friday afternoon.

 Despite progress in other areas of California, the August Complex in Tehama County became the largest fire in the state's history on Thursday, at 746,607 acres.
 It was originally 37 separate fires caused by lightning in mid-August.
-Fire officials say "a large scale wind event on Tuesday and Wednesday" caused the fire to push through the fire lines and expand.
+Fire officials said "a large-scale wind event" on Tuesday and Wednesday caused the fire to push through the fire lines and expand.

 The massive fire is just 25% contained.